Religious Exploration

 Hello and welcome to our Religious Exploration community at UU Catskills.
 We are happy to have you with us.

 Here at UU Catskills, we offer a safe space where children and youth can ask big questions, where curiosity and wonder are encouraged and the ideas of children and youth are valued.
 It is here where our children begin their life-long process of spiritual discovery.
-It is here where our children discover the meaning of beloved community.
+It is here where our children discover the meaning of Beloved community.

 I look forward to getting to know you and welcome your questions as you seek a spiritual home for your family.

-In beloved community, Jane Podell, Director Religious Exploration
+In Beloved Community, Jane Podell, Director Religious Exploration

 On most Sundays: